historic-trails/website/sites/watrous-la-junta.md

 [^Kosmider41]: Kosmider, Alexia M. "Samuel B. Watrous: New Mexico Pioneer" (M.A. thesis, University of New Mexico, 1983).

 [^Kosmider31]: Kosmider, Alexia M. "Samuel B. Watrous: New Mexico Pioneer" (M.A. thesis, University of New Mexico, 1983).

+[^KosmiderI]: Kosmider, Alexia M. "Samuel B. Watrous: New Mexico Pioneer" (M.A. thesis, University of New Mexico, 1983).

 [^Myers]: Myers, Harry C. “The Santa Fe Trail in the Fort Union-Watrous Area.”
 Wagon Tracks Vol. 3:3 (May 1989), 11-15